sarbogast/development/README.md

 ## Docker Hub

-**NOTE:** To reproduce the steps below with your own Docker Hub and Tutum accounts you will need to be a member of the [Kitchen-Sync](https://github.com/Kitchen-Sync).
-Ping me your GitHub username on [Twitter](http://twitter.com/jamiltz) or try the following with your own applications components.
+**NOTE:** To reproduce the steps below with your own Docker Hub and Tutum accounts you will need to be a member of the [Kitchen-Sync](https://github.com/Kitchen-Sync) organization.
+Ping me your GitHub username on [Twitter](http://twitter.com/jamiltz) or try the following with your own application components.

 Remember how `docker-compose.yml` builds the image for the container named **web** from the local directory?
 Well, that's perfect during development because you can change the source and simply run `docker-compose up` again.
 For production deployments however, we need to have a shared image that can be pulled by services such as Tutum.
 Docker Hub is the perfect tool to host container images online so head over to [hub.docker.com](http://hub.docker.com) and do the following:

-1. Click the **Organizations** tab and create a new organization name **KitchenSync** (you may have to append characters to ensure uniquness of the name as it will already exist on Docker Hub)
+1. Click the **Organizations** tab and create a new organization named **KitchenSync** (you may have to append characters to ensure uniquness of the name as it will already exist on Docker Hub)

 Create a new repository with the following steps: